carini93/DataScienceBlogPost/README.md

 ### [Data sets](https://www.kaggle.com/airbnb/seattle/data) : at this link you can find the datasets used for this analysis (reviews, listings and bookings calendar)
 ### [Python Code](https://github.com/carini93/DataScienceBlogPost/blob/master/When%20and%20where%20do%20an%20holiday%20in%20Seattle.ipynb) : at this link you can find the python code created to get the insights explained in the post
+### [Blog post on Medium](https://medium.com/@carini93luca/when-and-where-should-you-book-an-holiday-in-seattle-c08702998a6c?sk=9b2eb2fabcd0b74b23816745a689e0a7) : at this link you can find the blog post about this analysis

 # Results